Dish-washing machine plumbing 101: all you need to know about installing your dishwasher

 What types of plumbing connections are there for dishwashers?

-The various types of connections to the plumbing for dishwashers comprise direct plumbing air gap, and high-loop.
+The different kinds of plumbing connections for dishwashers include direct plumbing, air-gap, and high-loop.

-What are the most common issues that can arise with dishwasher plumbing?
+What are the most frequent issues that could arise from the plumbing of dishwashers?

-The most frequent issues that occur with dishwasher plumbing include clogs, leaks, and low water pressure.
+Common problems that occur with dishwasher plumbing include leaks, clogs, and low water pressure.